Introduction to Python

 ['item0', 1, True, 5.3, 'item4', 5, 6.6]

-In Python we start counting from position 0, that is, if we want to obtain the first position of the list
+In Python, counting starts from position 0, that is, if we want to get the first element of the list

 lista[0]